duonggiaoky/duonggiaoky.github.io/index.md

   <div class="info">
     <h1>{{ site.author.name }}</h1>
     <p>
-  My research mainly concentrates  on  Partial Differential Equations.
-I am interested in  the finite time singulairty formations for Differential partial equations.
-In particular, I am focusing on the finite blowup and touching down analysis for parabolic PDEs.
-In addition to that, I am also interested in fluid mechanics  such  as SQG equation that remains open if a $C^{1,\alpha}$ solution may  develop singularities in fnite time.
-Now, I am a postdoctoral associate at New York University in Abu Dhabi, supevisor is Tej Eddine GHOUL.
+  My research mainly concentrates  on the analysis of   Partial Differential Equations (PDEs).
+I received in 2019  my  Ph.D  from Sorbonne Paris Nord,  under the supervison of Hatem Zaag.
+The thesis  purely contributed on  the construction of   finite time singularity formations to PDEs which are non sysmetric or non variational.
+In particular, I am focusing on the two phenomena:   finite time  blowup and touch down.
+Now, I am a postdoctoral associate at New York University at Abu Dhabi under the supervison of  Tej-Eddine GHOUL  on the  Type II blowup  and  construction  smooth    solutions  to  SQG equation which may develope singularity in finite time.
+Such  phenomenon  remains open until now.
     </p>
   </div>
   <div class="captioned-img">